fpetrot/128-test/testsuite/README.md

 # Dejagnu testsuite

-Réalisé par Paul Vernin, Emmanuel Fezeu Youmbi, Wiam Karmouni Date : 2023
+Done by Paul Vernin, Emmanuel Fezeu Youmbi and Wiam Karmouni Date : 2023

-`make test` va lancer la commande `runtest riscv.exp` de Dejagnu.
-Le script va tester tous les fichiers `*.s` des sous dossiers de testsuite.
+The original tests, by Frédéric Pétrot and Fabien Portas, where using python hacks on gdb generated messages.

+`make test` will execute Dejagnu `runtest riscv.exp`.
+The script will test all asm files (`*.s`) of the subdirectory `testsuite`.

 `make clean` pour delete les fichiers compilés et les fichiers générés par objdump.